martinthomson/is-the-future/draft-thomson-is-the-future.md

 specifications are published outside of these processes.

 This is far less of a concern if documents honestly represent their contrary nature.
-For instance, it seems unlikely that descriptions of vendor-proprietary protocols, which are usually clearly labelled, would cause any such confusion.
-The level of technical maturity of ambiguously-labelled protocol specifications is very difficult to ascertain.
+For instance, it seems unlikely that descriptions of vendor-proprietary protocols, if clearly labelled as such, would cause any such confusion.
+In practice however, the level of technical maturity of ambiguously-labelled protocol specifications is very difficult to ascertain.

+Clearly conveying the status of a specification is inconsistent, especially for documents published on the stream.
+For example the following documents all describe extensions to the SIP protocol that do not have IETF consensus:
+{{?RFC5806}}, {{?RFC6044}}, {{?RFC6143}}, and {{?RFC6189}}.
+The first two were
+published on the stream, the latter two on the IETF stream as informational.
+While these all contain text that ensure that the status of the work can be known - the first contains an IESG note - these are all confusingly similar to documents published on the standards track by the IETF.

-The effect on the architecture of the Internet of deploying the protocol mechanism is hard to determine and no process exists to ensure that problems are identified in protocols that are published on the stream.
+The effect on the architecture of the Internet of deploying protocol mechanisms is hard to determine.
+No process exists to ensure that problems are identified in protocols that are published on the stream.
 For an IESG Note to be an effective defense against deployment of harmful protocols, the IESG conflict review process would need to be more comprehensive than the process in
 {{?CONFLICT-REVIEW=RFC5742}} requires.

 For the IRTF, the same logic applies to cryptographic primitives {{crypto}}